jule64/TripleDraw/README.md

 ![9low3draws](./img/9low_after_3draws.png)

 **Odds of drawing to 7 Low pre flop:**
-The chart below shows the results of a *7 low preflop* scenario.
-Since this is a rare hand to draw preflop we end up with this interesting 'saw'-shaped chart.
+This is the strongest hand in Lowball poker, and getting it pre-flop is a rather rare causing the simulation to take this interesting 'saw'-shaped form.

 ![9low3draws](./img/7low_preflop.png)